Price Discrimination in International Airline Markets

 \section{Data}

-The Department of Commerce's Survey of International Air Travelers (SIAT) gathers information on international air passengers traveling to and from the U.S. Passengers are asked detailed questions about their flight itinerary, either during the flight or at the gate area before the flight.
-The SIAT targets both U.S. residents traveling abroad and non-residents visiting the U.S. Passengers in our sample are from randomly chosen flights from among more than 70 participating U.S. and international airlines, including some charter carriers.
+The Department of Commerce's Survey of International Air Travelers (SIAT) \citepalias{SIAT} gathers information on international air passengers traveling to and from the U.S. Passengers are asked detailed questions about their flight itinerary.
+These surveys take place either during the flight or at the gate area before the flight.
+The SIAT targets U.S. residents traveling abroad and non-residents visiting the U.S. Passengers in our sample are randomly chosen flights from more than 70 participating U.S. and international airlines, including some charter carriers.
 The survey contains ticket information, which includes the cabin class (first, business, or economy), date of purchase, total fare, and the trip's purpose (business or leisure).
-We combine fares that are reported as business class and first-class into a single cabin class that we label ``first-class.''
-This richness distinguishes the SIAT data from other data like the Origin and Destination Survey (DB1B) conducted by the Department of Transportation.
-In particular, the additional detail about passengers (e.g., time of purchase, individual ticket fares, and reason for travel) make the SIAT dataset ideal for studying price discrimination.
+We combine fares reported as business class and first-class into a single cabin class that we label ``first-class.''
+This richness distinguishes the SIAT data from other data like the Origin and Destination Survey (DB1B) conducted by the Department of Transportation \citepalias{DB1B}.
+In particular, the additional details about passengers (e.g., time of purchase, individual ticket fares, and reason for travel) make the SIAT dataset ideal for studying price discrimination.

 We create a dataset from the survey where a unit of observation is a single ticket purchased by a passenger flying a nonstop (or direct) route.
-We then use fares and purchase (calendar) dates associated with these tickets to estimate ``price paths" for each flight in our data, where a flight is a single instance of a plane serving a particular route.
-For example, in our sample, we observe some nonstop passengers flying United Airlines from SEA to TPE on August 12, 2010, departing at 5:10 pm, then we say that this is one flight.
-From the data on fares and dates for this flight, we use kernel regression to estimate price paths for economy seats and first-class seats leading up to August 12, 2010.
+We then use fares and purchase (calendar) dates associated with these tickets to estimate price paths for each flight in our data, where a flight is a single instance of a plane serving a particular route.
+For example, in our sample, we observed some nonstop passengers flying United Airlines from SEA to TPE on August 12, 2010, departing at 5:10 pm.
+Then we say that this is one flight.
 In this section, we detail how we selected the sample and display descriptive statistics that motivate our model and analysis.